-• Ideal for parents preparing their own child for the 11 ...
+• Ideal for preparing children for theire 11-plus. ...

 There are several different 11+ companies who produce an elevenplus exam for Local Authorities, individual schools or groups of schools.

 If you search the internet you may well find regular references to the two main players in this market namely GL and CEM.